 Only University officials who have a legitimate educational interest may view a student's education records.
 Cleveland State University defines a University official as a person employed by the University in an academic, administrative, support, supervisory, research position; a support staff position; a person appointed or elected to the Board of Trustees; or a person employed by or under contract to the University to perform a special task.
 A University official has a legitimate educational interest if the official is performing a task specified in his or her position description or contract agreement, performing a task related to the student's education, performing a task related to the student's discipline, or providing a service or benefit relating to the student or the student's family, including but not limited to health care, counseling, job placement, financial aid and the University's auxiliary services.

-A copy of Cleveland State University's institutional policies on access to student records may be obtained by request from the Office of the University Registrar at KB 1409 or at viewed on the website.
+A copy of Cleveland State University's institutional policies on access to student records may be obtained by request from the Office of the University Registrar at Union Building, room 441, or at viewed on the website.
 These policies set forth the procedures for inspection and amendment of educational records.